Lassie

 My dog has suffered heat stroke - what should I do?

-Is your dog showing symptoms of heat stroke?
-If so, it's incredibly important that you, the dog owner or carer, act as quickly as possible!
-Especially if your dog is showing serious symptoms, you should go to the vet immediately and do everything you can to cool your dog down on the way there.
+Is your dog showing symptoms of heatstroke?
+If so, it's vital that you act as quickly as possible!
+Especially if your dog is showing serious symptoms, go to the vet immediately.
+Try to cool your dog down on the way there.

-If your dog doesn't show any obvious symptoms but you're worried that your dog has heatstroke, you can always consult a digital vet, which as a Lassie insurance customer you have unlimited access to directly in our app.
+If your dog isn't showing obvious symptoms but you're worried they might have heatstroke, you can always consult a digital vet.
+As a Lassie customer, you have unlimited access to this service directly through our app.

 Help your dog on his own

-However, if your dog has suffered a milder form of heatstroke, there are a number of things you can do before a vet needs to be called.
-However, a vet should always be contacted, and even visited, if you suspect your dog is suffering from heatstroke.
+However, if your dog has suffered a milder form of heatstroke, there are several things you can do before a vet visit is necessary.
+We always recommend contacting a vet, and visiting one, if you suspect your dog is suffering from heatstroke.

 Keep an eye on the temperature

-It is a good idea to check your dog's body temperature at regular intervals after you have started cooling.
-After a few minutes, take its temperature with an anal thermometer and then continue cooling until the dog's temperature is around 39.5 degrees.
-Finally, make a visit to the vet to make sure everything is in order!
+It's a good idea to check your dog's body temperature at regular intervals after you've started cooling.
+After a few minutes, take their temperature with a rectal thermometer.
+Continue cooling until your dog's temperature is around 39.5°C. Finally, visit the vet to ensure everything is okay!

 Level Up Your Pet Care Game: Get Our FREE App Now!